no4ni/scaleSmooth/README.md

 - **Furry**<br>
 Beautiful and detailed result, but only if bigger version must be monochrome image (only pure black and white, or for color - only pure red, black, green, yellow, fuchsia, blue, cyan and white)<br>
-Very slow - Very very slow, but you can process multiple images at the same time without losing speed<br><br>
+Very Fast - Extremely Slow, but you can process multiple images at the same time without losing speed<br><br>

 - **Rough**<br>
 Typographic raster stylization, but if bigger version must be monochrome image it gives acceptable upscaling<br>
-Very slow, but you can process multiple images at the same time without losing speed<br><br>
+Very Fast - Slow, but you can process multiple images at the same time without losing speed<br><br>

 - **Separate**<br>
 Gives beatiful, but almost monochrome result and there are Gibbs ringing artifacts (to avoid you can try several times x2-x4)<br>